 VarianceIf a project cannot reasonably comply with the rules of the City’s zoning ordinance, a “zoning variance” is required for permit review approval.
 Depending on its scope and nature, a variance can be granted by the zoning administrator, the Zoning Board of Appeals, or the City Council.

-Finally, some proposals, because of their complex nature or other unusual circumstances or features, are best processed as “planned [unit] developments” (PD).
-These PDs are a type of special use, and carry their own standards for review and approval through the Planning and Zoning Commission.
+Planned DevelopmentsSome proposals are best processed as planned developments (also known as planned unit developments, PUDs) because of their complex nature, unusual circumstances, or features.
+Planned developments are a type of special use, and carry their own standards for review and approval through the Planning and Zoning Commission.

 You may contact CP&D staff with questions regarding your project and the specific options for the processing of development proposals.